forampatell/WA-ChatAnalyser/README (1).md

 - Click on the following link that will direct you to the app(already deployed on Heroku)-

     https://wa-analyser.herokuapp.com/
-- Once the app is opened , upload the chat file in .txt format and brose it to analyse the chats.
+- Once the app is opened , upload the chat file in .txt format and browse it to analyse the chats.

 ## Deployment